Biswajeet7102/Payment_Analysis_Sysytem/README.md

     python app.py
     ```
 4. Enjoy:
     - A sample qr code is added.
-Download this on your phone so that you scan it through your laptop.
+Download this on your phone so that you scan it through your laptop's web cam.
     - Open your preferred web browser and navigate to the provided local address.
     - Explore the payment features and analysis capabilities of the system.